From the Preface of “30 Illegal Years To The Strip” by Bill Friedman

-This biography about the author describes the unparalleled, historical research program that took me inside organized crime and led to this book.
+This biography about the author describes the unparalleled, historical research program that took me inside organized crime and led to this series of books.
 It also resulted in my careers in Las Vegas Strip casino management and worldwide casino consulting.
 The unusual circumstances surrounding them were filled with seemingly impenetrable roadblocks that were opened up by unexpected opportunities.

 My fascination with Nevada gambling began at age 7, when my parents started taking me on summer vacations to Lake Tahoe and the Las Vegas Strip.
 I was required to stand at a distance behind the players at the twenty-one tables to study the proficiency of the dealers and the gambling action.
 The first time I watched, I knew I wanted to be a twenty-one dealer when I grew up.